pullz6/ELT_Pipeline_Airflow/README.md

 # Creating a ELT pipeline in Airflow

-This is project is to create ELT pipeline to maintain supply chains in airflow.
-You can use the dags created inside the dag folder to understand how to connect to postgres, how to insert data from a csv file by creating a pandas dataframe and how to retrieve data from the postgres server.
+This is project was used to create ELT pipeline to maintain supply chains in airflow.
+You can use the dags created inside the dag folder to understand how to implement a full and incremental data load, how to connect to postgres, how to insert data from a csv file by creating a pandas dataframe and how to retrieve data from the postgres server.

 ## Pre-requisities
 Please ensure that the below are installed: